 - What to bring: sneakers, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation)

-A few local restaurants are serving fresh seafood in Sam Mun Tsai.
+A few local restaurants in Sam Mun Tsai serve fresh seafood.
 But for now, follow the paved road next to the local eatery and keep right.

 Soon after, you will see a sign that points to 馬屎洲, which means you are on the right path to Ma Shi Chau.